FosterToster/parametrica/readme.md

 #define a common field
 PortField = Field[int](8080).label('Server port').rule(InRange(0, 65535))

-#Use it in a common way
+#Use it in a common case
 class ApiServer(FieldSet):
     port = PortField

-#Use it in a special way
+#Use it in a special case
 class LocalServer(Fieldset):
     port = PortField.default(lambda: input('Type local server port (0..65535): '))